Chilwell a World Cup doubt after hamstring injury

 'Heartbreaking so close to World Cup'

-Former England manager Glenn Hoddle on BT Sport: "I feel for [Ben Chilwell], dreadfully.
+Former England manager Glenn Hoddle said on BT Sport: "I feel for [Ben Chilwell], dreadfully.
 Sometimes with a hamstring you get a little warning sign.
 That's when you put your hand up.

 "That one just went.
 His face went and as he touches the ball he grimaces and looks in real pain.
 It looks like a nasty one.
 I don't understand why they haven't carried him off.